nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### <a name="end"></a>3.2.4.
 End Quiz : `end` (Zhizhi)

 Ends the round of vocabulary testing.
-You can use this anytime during the quiz and the quiz score will be the number of correct attempts to that point.
+You can use this anytime during the quiz and the quiz score will be the number of correct attempts up to that point.

 Format: `end`